How Organizations Actually Operate Determines Performance

 Incentives pulling teams in different directions

-Shift standards depending on the situation
+Shifting standards based on the situation

 These are rarely strategy problems.